CONDITIONING ADVICE

 Batching

-Conditioning
+Conditioning Butter

 Preparation

-Cut your ropes to desired lengths.
-Open strands up 40~50mm (1.5~2”).
-Add a simple overhand knot and compress over the point where the twisted rope meets the open strands for good compaction.
-This will prevent unraveling in the tumbling phase.
-Jute will withstand 193°C before damage and discolouration.
-Household tumble driers generally only reach 80°C at their hottest setting.
-Therefore, tumble drying can be made at maximum heat.
-Throw the ropes loose into the dryer and tumble for 1 hour.
-This will dislodge any loose fibre.
-Ensure you clear the dryer filter after each cycle.
-You will note how clean the jute dust is after tumble drying.
+Cut ropes to desired lengths.
+Open strands ~50mm (~2”).
+Add an overhand knot and compress where the twisted rope meets the open strands for good compaction.
+This prevents unraveling in tumbling.
+Jute withstands 193°C before damage.
+Household tumble driers only reach 80°C. Throw ropes loose into the dryer and tumble for 1 hour.
+This dislodges loose fibre.
+Ensure you clear the filter after each cycle.
+Note how clean the jute dust is after tumbling.
 Carefully coax each line out of the tangle.
 Do not apply pressure.
-Now you are ready to coat for conditioning.
-As previously mentioned, premium grade Tossa jute is aggressively hydrophilic.
-This means if the oil content ratio is too high it will be readily sucked into the fibre, making your ropes quickly feel dry again.
-From extensive testing of KOUMANAWA rope it is advised to use a 50:50 oil:wax ratio to limit how much is absorbed into the fibre.
-Do not throw the ropes loose into the tumble dryer when conditioning with a lump of the oil:wax ‘butter’ as then most will just go out of the dryer flue exhaust and not into the ropes.
-Instead, hold a block of the butter in one hand and draw the rope through it once in each direction applying a reasonable amount of pressure.
+Now roughly coat with the oil-wax butter.
+Premium grade Tossa jute is aggressively hydrophilic.
+This means if the oil ratio is too high it will be readily sucked in, making your ropes quickly feel dry again.
+From extensive testing it’s advised to use a 50:50 oil:wax ratio to limit how much is absorbed.
+Do not throw the ropes loose into the tumble dryer when conditioning as most of the butter will go out of the dryer exhaust and not into the ropes.
+Instead, hold a block of the butter and draw rope through it once in each direction, applying reasonable pressure.
 Place your ropes in a cotton mesh laundry bag.
 You can throw in any butter crumbs into the middle.
 Close the bag.
-Tumble dry on maximum heat for 30 minutes.
-The effect of applying the butter to the rope and using the cotton mesh laundry bag helps get the oil:wax mix into the rope rather than losing it up the dryer flue.
-When you extract the ropes from the laundry bag you will instantly feel the difference – the ropes having felt a little stiff when raw will now feel much softer and silkier.
+Tumble on maximum heat for 30 minutes.
+Applying butter and using a cotton mesh laundry bag helps get the mix into the rope rather than losing it up the dryer flue.
+When you extract the ropes from the laundry bag you will instantly feel the difference – the ropes having felt a little stiff when raw will now feel soft and silky.
 At this stage the ropes may be considered ready for use.
-Should you so wish, you can finish with a very quick blue flame singe and a final hand coating.
-However, beware that using 100% jojoba oil the fibre is still alive and hydrophilic.
-The oil will be sucked in, making the rope feel dry again after a short time – generally weeks.
-To mitigate this, blend jojoba oil with berrywax, but with an 85:15% oil:wax ratio.
-Apply the mix to a lint free cloth and pull your conditioned rope through it once in each direction.
-The addition of the wax will prevent the final oil being fully sucked into the fibre and help it remain on the external surfaces.
-Let hang for 48 hours.

-Blending ratios
+Blending Ratios

 Note the specific gravities of jojoba oil and berrywax are not the same.
 Measure your mixes by weight and not volume.
 Jojoba oil has a specific gravity of 0.863 and berrywax 0.975.
 Therefore, your 50:50 mix should be 53 parts oil to 47 parts wax by weight.
 For the 85:15 mix final hand coating this should be 86 parts oil to 14 parts wax by weight.